Lachi90/ngrx-training/README.md

 ## Services
 ### Books Service
-The book service is used to fetch data from a real API, the google books api.
+The book service is used to fetch data from a real API, the google books API.

 ## Components
 ### BookList Component